Post updated June 15, 2021

 Who should prepare food

 Infected people should avoid preparing food, if possible.
 If they must cook, they should prepare food only for themselves and thoroughly wipe down kitchen surfaces afterward.
+If you test positive, you should eat using disposable plates -- unless you're washing your own dishes -- so your saliva can't infect someone else.

 When to contact a clinician